 Earnings per share are calculated by dividing the period’s earnings after tax belonging to the parent company’s shareholders by the weighted average of shares outstanding during the fiscal period, excluding own shares acquired by Digia Plc.
 Diluted earnings per share are calculated assuming that all subscription rights and options have been exercised by the beginning of the next fiscal year.
 In addition to the weighted average of shares outstanding, the denominator also includes shares received from subscription rights and options assumed to have been exercised.
 The subscription rights and options assumed to have been exercised will not be taken into account in earnings per share if their actual price exceeds their average price during the fiscal year.

 Taxes recognised in the income statement include taxes based on taxable income for the financial period, adjustments to taxes for previous periods, as well as changes in deferred taxes.
 Tax based on taxable income for the period is calculated using the corporate income tax rate applicable in each country.
 Deferred tax assets and liabilities are recognised for temporary differences between the taxable values and book values of asset and liability items.
-The biggest temporary differences arise from depreciation of fixed assets, unused tax losses, and the revaluation of financial and derivative instruments at the fair price resulting from the purchase.
+The biggest temporary differences arise from the depreciation of fixed assets and revaluation at fair value in connection with acquisitions.
 Deferred taxes are determined on the basis of the tax rate enacted by the balance sheet date.
 Deferred tax receivables are recognised up to the probable amount of taxable income in the future, against which the temporary difference can be utilised.

 Work carried out by people is recognised monthly in accordance with progress.
 Long-term projects with a fixed price are recognised on the basis of their percentage of completion once the outcome of the project can be reliably estimated.
 The percentage of completion is determined as the proportion of costs arising from work performed for the project up to the date of review in the total estimated project costs.
 If estimates of the project change, the recognised sales and profit/margin are amended in the period during which the change becomes known and can be estimated for the first time.
 Any loss expected from a project is recognised as an expense immediately after the matter has been noted.
 Licensing income is recognised in accordance with the factual substance of the agreement.
-Depending on the nature of the licence, recognition is based on either the installation date, the delivery date, or the degree of completion.
-Maintenance fees are allocated over the agreement period.
+Income recognition requires a binding contract and complete delivery of the product.
+Depending on the type of the licence, income is recognised based on the time of delivery.
+Licence maintenance fees are allocated over the agreement period.